Elneo-group/community-addons/account_tax_code/README.rst

 ================

-This module adds a 'code' field to taxes in order to facilitate e.g. the tax object lookup, the synchronisation with tax templates or the construction of tax reports.
+This module adds a 'code' field to taxes in order to facilitate e.g. the tax object lookup or the construction of tax reports.

 Installation
 ============